javalin/website/_posts/tutorials/community/2022-02-12-serving-protobuf-with-javalin.md

 {% endcapture %}

 Perfect!
 Now we have a model to represent our SensorData.
 In this case, we also implemented the Serializable interface as a good practice to ensure compatibility with whatever JSON serializer we choose to use in the future.
-If we were simply sending and retrieving this data, we would have no need to create this intermediary POJO, however for most business use cases, you'll want to create this object despite its redundancy.
-In short, your generated classes will be for sending and receiving data only, as extending them can lead to complications when your proto schemas need recompiled.

 Now let's pop on over to our DAO directory and add a quick FakeDAO class so that we can emulate data coming from a database in the form of a POJO.
-This is typically how data would come out of a database so it makes sense to represent that here.
+This is typically how data would be mapped from a database, so we'll represent that here.

 {% capture java %}

     package app.model.dao;

-    import app.model.objects.pojo.SensorData;
+    import app.model.objects.SensorData;

     import java.sql.Timestamp;
     import java.util.List;